kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

 * The Kubernetes API server allows any client to request objects at any version, making it impossible to maintain clear separation between versions.

 An alternative approach involves introducing a new kind (e.g., `LogFlow`) or another API group (e.g., `logpipeline.flow.kyma-project.io`).
 However, this option is less favorable as it would require a substantial effort to migrate existing resources.
-We would also like to keep the old names as they accurately reflect the purpose of the resourcea.
+We would also like to keep the old names as they accurately reflect the purpose of the resource.

 ## Decision